Machu Picchu (MP)

 Agua Caliente town

+We have the 430pm Vista Dome train.
 Edy gave us the train tickets and instructions on how to find the train station as he's off for another tour and Miguel has another train schedule that's cheaper.
-The 430pm Vista Dome train is a dog and pony show with snacks, fashion show that's pretty funny.
+The 430pm Vista Dome train is a dog and pony show with snacks, fashion show and even a dance show in the bar.
+We skipped the bar as we were chatting with a group of 5 guys who did the 5 Day Inca Trail which is the 4 day + the Huanipichu hike.

 No comments: